rezaAdinepour/Neural-Soup-in-a-Zynq-Pot/README.md

 # Neural-Soup-in-a-Zynq-Pot
-NN Soup in a Zynq Pot
+Neural Soup in a Zynq Pot